We’re here to support family businesses during this time

 Guidance for Employers

-- MANAGING CORONAVIRUS AT WORK: The Government has published guidance for employers to help them get their businesses back up and running and workplaces operating safely.
+- RETURN TO WORK, MANAGING CORONAVIRUS: The Government has published guidance for employers to support them in safely re-opening their businesses after the latest lockdown.
 The guidance includes practical guidelines, recommended process documents and display notices for different sectors .
 Read the ‘Working safely during coronavirus’ guides

 - Hygiene guidance for re-opening the workplace: Click here to view the ECOLAB resource library with guidance documents for re-opening guidance, cleaning checklists, cleaning plans and wallcharts.

-- CYBER SECURITY GUIDANCE: The National Cyber Security Centre has released guidance for employers on how to prepare your organisation for home-working and coronavirus scams.
+- CYBER SECURITY GUIDANCE: The National Cyber Security Centre has released guidance for employers on safe home-working and protecting against coronavirus scams.

 - MANAGING PENSION SCHEMES: Read about the implications of COVID-19 for family businesses which have a final salary pension scheme from Western Pensions.
 They also have a FREE HELPLINE for family businesses with such a scheme to get help and advice on 020 7726 2718.